agile-lab-dev/witboost-databricks-python-tech-adapter/README.md

 _Note:_ the version for the project is automatically computed using information gathered from Git, using branch name and tags.
 Unless you are on a release branch `1.2.x` or a tag `v1.2.3` it will end up being `0.0.0`.
 You can follow this branch/tag convention or update the version computation to match your preferred strategy.

 **CI/CD:** the pipeline is based on GitLab CI as that's what we use internally.
 It's configured by the `.gitlab-ci.yaml` file in the root of the repository.
 You can use that as a starting point for your customizations.

+## Configuring

+The Databricks Tech Adapter needs a set of environment variables in order to work, and some behaviours can be modified through an `application.yaml` file.
+Check [Configuration](docs/application_config.md) for more information.

 ## Running